Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Tool_tip_linked_channel_list.md

 **Step 1**

-1. Hover over the channel name in the list of linked channels in RHS.
+1. Hover over the channel name in the list of linked channels in RHS of MS Teams sync plugin on MM.

 **Expected**

-The user should be able to see the full name of the channel in the tool tip.
+The user should be able to see the full name of the channel in the tool tip in the RHS of MS Teams sync plugin on MM.